File-System-Based Automated Bundle Generation

 Server Rendering and Client Rendering Components

 If server rendering is enabled, the component will be registered for usage both in server and client rendering.
-In order to have separate definitions for client and server rendering, name the component files as ComponentName.server.jsx
+To have separate definitions for client and server rendering, name the component files ComponentName.server.jsx

 and ComponentName.client.jsx